bridgingfutures/website-test2/_posts/2025-11-03-two-vital-parliamentary-motions.md

 * **Current Number of Signatures (as of 16 December 2025):** **121** MPs.

 This is currently the most-signed EDM tabled since December 2022 ([Parliament EDM search](https://edm.parliament.uk/?Term=&TabledFrom=16%2F12%2F2022&TabledTo=16%2F12%2F2025&IncludeSponsoredByMember=false&IsPrayer=false&IncludeWithdrawn=false&OrderBy=SignatureCountDesc&ShowAdvanced=true)).
-We thank the sponsors and signatories of this motion for putting long-term stability and a route to settlement clearly on the parliamentary record.

 ➡️ **Link to EDM #1000 text:** <https://edm.parliament.uk/early-day-motion/63371/>